rabbitmq/rabbitmq-server-boshrelease/README.md

 `rabbitmq-server.yml` files.
 It then will be deployed to the director when the `script/deploy` script is executed.

-**If you using a fresh clone of the repository, you should run the `script/dev` script to create a "dev" release, before deploying with `script/deploy`.**
+**If you are using a fresh clone of the repository, you should run the `script/dev` script to create a "dev" release, before deploying with the `script/deploy` script.**

 ### Accessing the Deployment.